 One of the biggest challenges facing new forex traders is the lack of information around getting started in a market that is especially unforgiving, not only to novice traders but fairly experienced ones as well.

 That is why having a trading plan is an essential part of any trader's toolkit, particularly when it comes to taking a position in the most liquid trading market in the world.
-We've put together some points for you to consider before creating your toolkit.
+We've put together some forex trading tips for you to consider before creating your toolkit.

-Research a market and decide on whether you're comfortable with the level of volatility.
+Decide on whether you're comfortable with the level of volatility in the forex market.
 Do you want to try and make a short-term gain, or would you prefer to look for a gradual profit accumulated over time?
 If you're searching for short-term gains, then you will probably be looking at fairly active markets, with quite a high daily range in comparison to the price spread.
 A tight bid/offer spread also equates to a reasonable amount of liquidity, which is positive should things go against you, as such fast-moving markets offer a greater opportunity to close a position.

 One of the most important rules is to trade with the trend: if the market is going up, place a 'buy' trade; and if it's going down, place a 'sell' trade.
 It’s probably not a sensible idea to attempt to pick the top or the base.
 If the market is going up, decide where you want to buy and place your trade, and the same applies if you're looking to sell.
 You should have a risk-management strategy, with pre-defined stop-loss and take-profit levels.
 Lastly, you shouldn't trade for the sake of it – being neutral is a position as well.